By IAQ.works staff, edited by Chris Grubbs

 Humidity Comfort Scale (quick guide)

-Use this chart to quickly gauge your indoor comfort level.
-The “feels like” temperature, or heat index, is significantly impacted by the combination of heat and humidity.
+Use this chart to gauge your indoor comfort level.
+Heat and humidity together drive the “feels like” temperature, or heat index — at 90°F with 70% RH, the body reads it as 105°F.

 Understanding Humidity: The Basics

 Humidity is the amount of water vapor in the air.
-To understand its impact, it’s helpful to know the different types:
+Three measurements show up in HVAC and weather reports:

-• Relative Humidity (RH): The most common measurement, this is a percentage that shows how much moisture is in the air compared to the maximum the air can hold at that temperature.
+- Relative Humidity (RH): A percentage that shows how much moisture is in the air compared to the maximum the air can hold at that temperature.
+This is the number on your hygrometer and the one that tracks comfort.

 The Science Behind Humidity Comfort Levels